w3c/secure-payment-confirmation/security-privacy-questionnaire.md

 inform the user the parties involved in a payment transaction who are seeking to authenticate the user.

+## 17. How does your feature handle non-"fully active" documents?

+(TO COMPLETE)

-## 17. What should this questionnaire have asked?
+## 18. What should this questionnaire have asked?

 None.